Hecke modules and supersingular representations of U(2,1): Some Remarks

 As is the case for $\textrm{U}(2,1)(E/F)$, the Bruhat-Tits building $X_S$ of $G_S$ is a tree.
-We let $\sigma_0$ denote the hyperspecial vertex for which $\mathfrak{K}(\sigma_0) = K_S$.
-The action of $G_S$ partitions the vertices into two orbits, those at an even distance from $\sigma_0$ and those at an odd distance from $\sigma_0$.
-Since the action of $G_S$ on the set of (nonoriented) edges is transitive, the notion of a diagram is the same as in Definition \ref{diag}.
-Moreover, the results of Section 6 do not rely on any other properties of the group $\textrm{U}(2,1)(E/F)$; replacing $G$ by $G_S$, $K$ by $K_S$, etc., shows that every conclusion holds equally well for $G_S$.
+The action of $G_S$ partitions the vertices into two orbits (those at an even (resp. odd) distance from the vertex corresponding to $K_S$), and is transitive on the set of (nonoriented) edges.
+Hence, the notion of a diagram is the same as in Definition \ref{diag}, and the results of Section \ref{diagsandcoeffs} carry over formally for the group $G_S$.
 In particular, the categories $\mathcal{COEF}_{G_S}$ and $\mathcal{DIAG}$ are equivalent.
 With this analogy in mind, we define the following diagrams.